Opportunities for research funding

 Eligibility

-Each application needs to include at least two applicants from more than one Department and successful proposals are very likely to pull together novel combinations of researchers from different fields.
+Each proposal should include applicants from more than one Department and successful proposals are very likely to pull together novel combinations of researchers from different fields.
 The Oxford Martin School aims to contribute to the University’s diverse and rich research environment, so we are particularly interested in receiving expressions of interest from consortia that span different divisions and demonstrate diversity in the composition of the applicants team.

 The School expects to provide funding for our Directors, we do this because we want the proposed programme to benefit from your full involvement and for the School to benefit from your membership.
 We would expect all applicants (PI/co-I) to be costed between 5 – 20%, but we are flexible as to whether you are able to contribute more or less.